August 1, 2006 Greenville, Ohio

 This tale has no villains: Child abuse, including infant abuse, is a real and agonizing problem.
 The professionals who try to protect children from irresponsible, sometimes sociopathic caretakers are doing vital work in an especially difficult arena.
 Of course they want to do right by the children.
 And almost always, they do.

 The history of SBS in the courts, however, reveals a weak point in our adversarial justice system.
 Physicians and prosecutors working with a widely accepted but unproven model of SBS have blurred the distinction between medical opinion and legal fact.
 The different standards and practices of the two disciplines—medicine and law—have allowed a theory to become institutionalized before it was proven.
 The science of pediatric head injury is now catching up, to reveal that what doctors believed in the late 1970s is not necessarily true.
 This cycle is common in medicine, and in most other fields as well, though not always with such tragic side-effects.

-My book, Shaken: A Forensic Misadventure, illustrates how benign families are being destroyed and innocent people sent to prison despite the best intentions of everyone involved.
+My book, Shaken: A Diagnosis on Trial, illustrates how benign families are being destroyed and innocent people sent to prison despite the best intentions of everyone involved.
 I hope that understanding Stephanie’s story can help our society offer better protection for both children and their caretakers.

 copyright 2011, Sue Luttner